redmod-team/profit/README.md

 * `fit`: Simple fit via python interface.
 * `mockup`: Simple model called by console command based on template directory.

+Also, the integration tests under `tests/integration_tests/` may be informative examples:
+* `active_learning`:
+  * 1D: One dimensional mockup with active learning
+  * 2D: Two dimensional mockup with active learning
+  * Log: Active learning with logarithmic search space
+  * MCMC: Markov-Chain-Monte-Carlo application to mockup experimental data
+* `mockup`:
+  * 1D
+  * 2D
+  * Custom postprocessor: Instead of the prebuilt postprocessr, a user-built class is used.
+  * Custom worker: A user-built worker function is used.
+  * Independent: Output with an independent (linear) variable additional to input parameters: f(t; u, v).
+  * KarhunenLoeve: Multi output surrogate model with Karhunen-Loeve encoder.
+  * Multi output: Multi output surrogate with two different output variables.

+### Steps

 1. Create and enter a directory (e.g. `study`) containing `profit.yaml` for your run.
     If your code is based on text configuration files for each run, copy the according directory to `template` and